spine-tools/SpineOpt.jl/docs/src/how_to/set_up_representative_days_for_investment_problems.md

 - The [node\_state](@ref) variable and the investment [variables](@ref Variables) will be created for **all** periods, representative and non-representative.

+## Tools to set up representative periods

+Defining this parameters can be tedious, especially for large models.
+However, there are some tools that can help you with this process:

-The [**SpinePeriods.jl**](https://github.com/Spine-project/SpinePeriods.jl) package provides an alternative, perhaps simpler way to setup a representative periods model based on the automatic selection and ordering of periods.
+1. The [**SpinePeriods.jl**](https://github.com/Spine-project/SpinePeriods.jl) package provides an alternative to setup a representative periods model based on the automatic selection and ordering of periods.

+2. The [**TulipaClustering.jl**](https://github.com/TulipaEnergy/TulipaClustering.jl) package provides a method to select representative periods based on clustering techniques, which includes an approach known as hull clustering with blended representative periods, i.e., non-represented periods are a linear combination of the representative periods.